-Court workers also play a direct role in public legal education through their daily contact with clients, providing information and guidance with respect to the court system and through their referral to other services.
-Court workers provide legal education through their work with school classes, justice committees, and promote the program by attending at community career fairs, putting public announcements on radio and providing information at seminars and programs in their communities.
+Court workers also play a direct role in public legal education through their daily contact with clients, providing information and guidance with respect to the court system and through their referral to other Court workers provide legal services. education through their work with school classes, justice committees, and promote the program by attending at community career fairs, putting public announcements on radio and providing information at and programs their seminars in communities.
 Some court workers also sit on community inter-agency committees.

-Photo taken by: Jeremy Walsh, Family Law Lawyer
+Photo taken by: Unknown Fort Simpson, NT